webplatform/docs/html/elements/p/index.md

 !Description
 {{!}}-
 {{!}}'''addBehavior'''
-{{!}}Attaches a behavior to the element.

-This method is not supported for Metro style apps using JavaScript.
+{{!}}Attaches a behavior to the element.<br>This method is not supported for Metro style apps using JavaScript.
 {{!}}-
 {{!}}[[dom/methods/appendChild|'''appendChild''']]
 {{!}}Appends an element as a child to the object.